Vander Plas leads No. 13 Virginia past UNC; Bacot injured - WHIZ News

 BIG PICTURE

-North Carolina: Justin McCoy, who played two years at Virginia before transferring to North Carolina before last season, was booed when he entered the game.
-McCoy had been little-used, making only seven appearances and totaling seven points in those games.
+North Carolina: Justin McKoy, who played two years at Virginia before transferring to North Carolina before last season, was booed when he entered the game.
+McKoy had been little-used, making only seven appearances and totaling seven points in those games.
 He finished with two points and six rebounds in 14 1/2 minutes.

 Virginia: With the Cavaliers shooting poorly in the first half (9 of 24, 38%), Beekman highlighted his importance with two steals and fast-break layups, and then another steal that led to a two-on-one break with Clark scoring.
 Beekman finished with five steals.